Where to Stay in Sydney 2026: Best Neighbourhoods & Accommodation Guide

 - Manly Beach

-To make our list, the hotels need good transport connections, free wi-fi, and an average guest rating of over 8 on TripAdvisor.
-I’d book any of the listed hotels—I’ve stayed in or inspected every one.
+To make the list, hotels need good transport connections, free Wi-Fi, and an average guest rating of over 8 on TripAdvisor.
+I’ve stayed in or personally inspected every hotel listed.

 The Rocks and Circular Quay

-The cobblestone streets of the Rocks, Sydney Harbour Bridge, and Opera House are a formidable trio and make Circular Quay a prime location for visitors.
-Many hotels offer water views, making this generally more expensive than other parts of the city.
+The historic streets of The Rocks, the Sydney Harbour Bridge and the Opera House form a compact sightseeing zone that’s perfect for first-time visitors.
+Many hotels here offer harbour views, which pushes prices higher than in other parts of the city.

 Hotels in The Rocks and Circular Quay